zwirektech/hello-world-git-learn-test-repository/README.md

 ## The purpose of this repository is to learn git.
 ### It is free and open for all contributors
+#### Just fork it, commit a change and make a pull request.
+I will add you as collaborator to allow the push access.
 The idea is to create a few text files for anyone to edit.
 First one is country.txt
 Feel free to add more lines in this file to introduce yourself.